 Microbial Technologies for Biofuels Production

-Multiscale Modeling and Analysis of Circadian Rhythm Generation and Synchronization
+Circadian Rhythm Generation and Synchronization

 In mammals, many physiological and behavioral events are subject to well controlled daily oscillations.
 These rhythms are generated by an internal self-sustained oscillator located in the hypothalamic suprachiasmatic nucleus (SCN).
-The SCN consists of a broad range of neural subgroups, differentiated according to their neuropeptide content, their afferent and efferent connections with other regions of the brain, and their oscillatory behavior.
-Circadian rhythmicity is ensured not only by autonomous intracellular mechanisms within individual cells but also by intercellular communication that coordinates these functionally and structurally distinct cell types across the SCN.
-Vasoactive intestinal polypeptide (VIP) is a critical neuropeptide involved in intercellular communication and the synchronization of circadian rhythm.
-The neurotransmitter γ-aminobutyric acid (GABA) has also been proposed to involved in synchronization of the SCN network.
-We are developing multicellular models based on multiscale descriptions of individual neurons to better understand VIP and GABA mediated intracellular communication within the SCN.
-Our collaborators are Frank Doyle (UCSB), Erik Herzog (Washington University) and Linda Petzold (UCSB).
+The SCN consists of approximately 20,0000 neurons that differ with respect to their neuropeptide content, their afferent and efferent connections with other regions of the brain, and their oscillatory behavior.
+Circadian rhythmicity is ensured not only by autonomous intracellular mechanisms that generate oscillatory signals within individual cells but also by intercellular communication that coordinates these functionally and structurally distinct cell types across the SCN.
+Vasoactive intestinal polypeptide (VIP) is a critical neuropeptide involved in intercellular communication and the synchronization of circadian rhythms in individual cells.
+The role of the ubiquitous neurotransmitter γ-aminobutyric acid (GABA) in the SCN network is less clear, with early studies arguing that GABA enhances synchronization while more recent studies suggest that GABA actually opposes synchronization to enhance the ability of the SCN to entrain to external light-dark cycles.
+Using data generated by our experimental collaborator Erik Herzog(Washington University), we are attempting to rationalize these findings by developing multicellular models based on multiscale descriptions of individual neurons to better understand VIP and GABA mediated intracellular communication within the SCN.
 This project is supported by the National Institutes of Health.